 6.2 High-frequency signals

 PCBs that tend to support high-frequency signals demand special requirements.
-Many of the interfaces used today operate at more than 50 MHz, meaning that some knowledge on how to go about avoiding issues to do with high-speed signals is essential.
-At high frequencies, the PCB layouts are all about understanding the physics of electrons flow.
+Many of the interfaces used today operate at more than 50 MHz, meaning that some knowledge on how to avoid issues with high-speed signals is essential.
+At high frequencies, the PCB layouts are all about understanding the physics of electrons' flow.

 6.3 The Routing of Signal and Placement of Components

-When it comes to signal routing and the placement of components, all you need to know is where the signal and currents will flow on your PCB.
+When it comes to signal to route and the placement of components, all you need to know is where the signal and currents will flow on your PCB.
+Analog circuits tend to be sensitive to digital signals, which can introduce noise on the analog side.
 You need to keep your digital signals as far away from the analog signals.
-Analog circuits tend to be sensitive to digital signals, which can introduce noise in the analog side.

 6.4 A work of art and science